-BT have announced their plan to phase out the Integrated Services Digital Network (ISDN) which has been the backbone of business phone systems since 1988.
-The announcement is that new installations will cease in 2020 and full switch off by 2025.
+BT has announced its plan to phase out the Integrated Services Digital Network (ISDN), which has been the backbone of business phone systems since 1988.
+The announcement is that new installations will cease in 2020 and fully switch off by 2025.

-ISDN is brilliant; it is reliable and better than analog lines that went before.
-However, it is losing market share to VoIP and has come to the end of the line.
+ISDN is brilliant; it is reliable and better than analogue lines that went before.
+However, it is losing market share to VoIP and has come to “the end of the line”.

 Time to upgrade to VoIP

 ISDN subscribers still have some time before their existing systems stop working.
 In many cases, until your current phone system reaches the end of its useful life.
-For any new phone systems, there is little point in investing in systems with such a short lifespan.
+For any new phone system, there is little point in investing in systems with such a short lifespan.
 Voice over Internet Protocol (VoIP) systems are the only practical alternative and are generally better and cheaper.
-SIP is another acronym you will see and is short for Session Initiation Protocol.
+SIP is another acronym that is short for Session Initiation Protocol.